 And finally, we come to the hard support—the position with the least farm priority of all.
 Hard support heroes like Lion, Crystal Maiden, Vengeful Spirit, and Witch Doctor are all designed to be able to contribute to their teams without much in the way of equipment.
 That’s due to their damage output and utility being baked into their abilities first and foremost.

-They are tasked with making sure that their cores are able to farm comfortably, by boxing out opposing heroes through harassment and occasional use of their abilities in lane.
-With good positioning and cooperation with the utility support, in the case of rotations or trilane setups, they can even help secure early kills.
+They’re tasked with making sure that their cores are able to farm comfortably by boxing out opposing heroes through harassment and occasional use of their abilities in lane.
+With good positioning and cooperation with the utility support, in the case of rotations or tri-lane setups, they can even help secure early kills.

-These heroes are very, very fragile, however.
-Sometimes even more so than your typical agility carry.
-It is common to see hard supports holding nothing but Boots of Speed and a few stat-boosting items like Magic Wand or Bracer.
-If you don’t like dying, you probably shouldn’t be playing this role—but it is the concept of selflessness and sacrifice within the hard support position that allows the rest of the team to excel.
+If you don’t like dying, you probably shouldn’t be playing this role.
+But it’s the concept of selflessness and sacrifice within the hard support position that allows the rest of the team to excel.

 Whatever role you choose to take up, always remember that each one has its own set of directives and an overarching purpose in mind.
-Formulate your strategy around these roles, and you might find that there is more cohesion in your drafts and gameplay.
+Formulate your strategy around these roles and you might find that there’s more cohesion in your drafts and gameplay.